genesiscommunitysuccess/docs/docs/platform-reference/external-systems/fix-xlator.md

 ### FIX code generation plugin

-Fix code generation plugin is used to generate Java sources from QuickFIX XML dictionary
+Fix code generation plugin is used to generate Java sources from a QuickFIX XML dictionary.

-Create a new maven module called {applicationName}-fix-messages and add plugin dependency like below in module pom file.
-If you need to create multiple modules, the name of the module needs to be
+Create a new maven module called {applicationName}-fix-messages.
+Add the following plugin dependency to the module pom file.

+If you need to create multiple modules, the name of each module must be:

 {applicationName}-fix-{type}-messages.

+For example:

+test-fix-abc-messages

-For example test-fix-abc-messages and test-fix-xyz-messages
+test-fix-xyz-messages

 ```xml
 <plugins>